Pop-up messages that offer customers more information or an attractive deal are a big plus when it comes to maximizing your conversions.

 Research from Forrester indicates that one of the major reasons for shopping cart abandonment is because customers are asked for too much information.
 Only ask what you need to know – a rule that is even more golden now the European General Data Protection Regulation (GDPR) has come into force.

 Want to give your foreign customers a little extra push towards buying?
 Display prices in their local currency.
 Tools like Webinterpret’s Localized Checkout can help you set this up easily.

 Some prefer plastic.
 Others are more comfortable with cash on delivery.
 Make sure no shopper is left behind by offering alternative payment options.

 Customers generally aren’t up for playing a game of 'hunt the cart'.
 Keeping the cart in view is one of the simplest ways to ensure that it doesn’t get abandoned.

 Having to create an account is a drag.
 So why force your customers to do it?
-User Interface Engineering have found that getting rid of compulsory account creation can boost conversion rates by 45%.
+User Interface Engineering have found that getting rid of compulsory account creation can boost conversion rates by 45% and reduce abandoned carts.

 FOMO (Fear Of Missing Out) is a great motivator.
 'Sale-must-end' countdown clocks and 'only 9 items left' captions are a great way to stop shoppers putting off that purchase.

 Customers should know where they are at all times.
 Make sure those 'proceed' and 'continue' buttons are clearly visible above the fold, with no scrolling necessary.
 If your current CTAs aren’t attracting clicks then experiment with the phrasing and color.